d-markey/azure_cosmosdb/README.md

 ## <a name="features"></a>Features

-`Server`: the main class used to communicate with your Azure Cosmos DB instance.
+`CosmosDbServer`: the main class used to communicate with your Azure Cosmos DB instance.

-`Database`: class representing a Azure Cosmos DB database hosted in `Server`.
+`CosmosDbDatabase`: class representing a Azure Cosmos DB database hosted in `CosmosDbServer`.

-`Collection`: class representing a Azure Cosmos DB collection from a `Database`.
+`CosmosDbCollection`: class representing a Azure Cosmos DB collection from a `CosmosDbDatabase`.

-`BaseDocument`: class representing a Azure Cosmos DB document stored in a `Collection`.
+`BaseDocument`: class representing a Azure Cosmos DB document stored in a `CosmosDbCollection`.

-`Query`: class representing a Azure Cosmos DB SQL query to search documents in a `Collection`.
+`Query`: class representing a Azure Cosmos DB SQL query to search documents in a `CosmosDbCollection`.

-`Users` and `Permissions`: to manage users and rights in the Azure Cosmos DB database.
+`CosmosDbUsers` and `CosmosDbPermissions`: to manage users and rights in the Azure Cosmos DB database.

 ## <a name="started"></a>Getting Started